kennymuli/Open-Grants-Program/applications/stingray_zksnark.md

 | Post-quantum secure                   | NO :unamused:              | YES :smile:                   |
 | Crypto assumptions                    | Strong :unamused:          | Collision resistant hashes :smile: |

 The major advantage of Groth16 is the very low verification cost and small proof size.
-Since the verification need to be done on chain, this is a huge advantage both in terms of performance and gas cost.
-However, Groth16 requires a more expensive trusted setup while STARKs don't require any setup.
-We think the trusted setup is a one-time cost and for most blockchain applications, it is worth paying this one-time cost.
+Since the verification needs to be done on chain, that is a huge advantage both in terms of performance and gas cost.
+However, Groth16 requires a more expensive trusted setup while STARKs doesn't require setup.
+We think the trusted setup is a one-time cost and for most blockchain applications, it is worth paying.
 We have a future plan to add a ceremony library like the one used in ZCash to make the trusted setup easier.

 ## Team :busts_in_silhouette:

 ### Team members
 * Shumo Chu: Assistant Professor at UCSB.
 He obtained his Ph.D. in Computer Science from University of Washington.
-He was an research scientist in Algorand working on smart contract runtime and verification.
+He was a research scientist in Algorand working on smart contract runtime and verification.
 * Zhenfei Zhang: Zhenfei obtained his Ph.D. in computer at University of Wollongong, Australia.
 He was the director of cryptographic research at OnBoard Security, and a cryptographic engineer at Algorand.
 * Qiudong  Xia: received the B.S. degree from the Department of Information Security, University of Science and Technology of China (USTC), in 2018.
-He is currently pursuing the master's degree in information security from the Department of Electronic Engineering and Information Science (EEIS), USTC.
+He is currently pursuing a master's degree in information security from the Department of Electronic Engineering and Information Science (EEIS), USTC.
 His research interests include architecture design and security protection.

 ### Team Website